Brent Slips as Trump Targets Surging Energy Prices

 2026-03-05 23:46 By Jam Kaimo Samonte 1 min. read

-Brent crude futures fell about 2% to around $83.5 per barrel on Friday, paring gains from the previous session after the Trump administration signaled it is considering several options to address the surge in oil and gasoline prices amid the war in Iran.
+Brent crude futures slipped to around $85 per barrel on Friday, halting a five-day advance after the Trump administration signaled it is considering several options to address the surge in oil and gasoline prices amid the war in Iran.

 Potential measures include releasing crude from US emergency reserves, granting waivers on fuel-blending requirements, and the US Treasury trading oil futures.